|

 2. Hunts begin at 12:01 a.m.
 Friday morning and end at midnight Sunday evening.

-3. Wild hogs may be taken during the day or at night by the aid of a light with dogs and a firearm provided that, during the period from ½ hour after sunset until ½ hour before sunrise, wild hogs are bayed by dogs before being shot.
+3. Wild hogs may be taken during the day (with or without dogs) or at night by the aid of a light with dogs and a firearm, provided that no wild hog shall be shot at night until bayed by dogs.
 The hunting of wild hogs under this provision by display or use of a light from a moving vehicle, boat or animal is prohibited.

 - Archery Season